adandach/DIP/README.md

   - isOn
   - press
 ```
-With this code, what happens if the manufacturer of the LB2300 comes out with a new model?
+[Code: v1.0] With this code, what happens if the manufacturer of the LB2300 comes out with a new model?
 How can we write our switch to prevent this?

-By creating an interface for the switchable objects, I've added a layer of abstraction.
+[Code: v1.1] By creating an interface for the switchable objects, I've added a layer of abstraction.
 Is this really DIP?

 Remember, high-level modules should not depend on low-level modules.
 Identify the high level and low level modules.
 Who owns the abstraction?

-Let's move the abstraction to the high-level module.
+[Code: v1.2] Let's move the abstraction to the high-level module.
 Now, is this an example of DIP?

+_Each [Code: tag] corresponds to a release tag in git.
+You can checkout each release top jump directly to that step._